xpack/xpack-build-box/macos/README.md

 This was true for macOS 10.13.
 More recent systems may have this already fixed.

+Recent systems do not allow changes to system files; to fix this file it is necessary to temporarily disable SIP by booting to the Recovery System (hold down Apple-R while booting), and issuing `csrutil disable` in a terminal.

 ### Build Homebrew XBB

 ```console
 $ caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/install-homebrew-xbb.sh"
 ```

 The build process takes quite a while.
-Since brew automatically updates packages to the latest version, and there is no way to lock the build to certain versions, it is not guaranteed that the build succeeds.
-(That's the reason why Docker builds are safer.)

 The result of this step is a folder in user home (`${HOME}/opt/homebrew/xbb`).
 No files are stored in system locations.

+Warning: Since brew automatically updates packages to the latest version, and there is no way to lock the build to certain versions, it is not guaranteed that the build succeeds.
+(That's the reason why Docker builds are safer.)

 ### Build GCC 7